sarangkh/page_object_model_cypress/test-coding-challenge/README.md

 To run the tests use command

-npm install
+'npm install'

-npm run  test
+'npm run  test'

 Note:-